-In 2019, the FDA approved several new therapies – or new indications for previously approved therapies – for people living with blood disorders, including two disease-modifying treatments for sickle cell disease (SCD), the first drug therapy for beta thalassemia, the first anticoagulant for venous thromboembolism (VTE) management in children, and the first agent approved under the new international initiative of the agency’s Oncology Center for Excellence, Project Orbis.
+In 2019, the FDA approved several new therapies – or new indications for previously approved therapies – for people living with blood disorders, including two disease-modifying treatments for sickle cell disease (SCD), the first anticoagulant for venous thromboembolism (VTE) management in children, and the first agent approved under the new international initiative of the agency’s Oncology Center for Excellence, Project Orbis.
 In addition, the agency approved numerous new molecules and additional indications for leukemia, lymphoma, and myeloma.

 With new agents poised to reshape the treatment landscape for many hematologic disorders, the American Society of Hematology (ASH) and the FDA partnered to bring hematologists practical information about using these agents during the “ASH-FDA Symposium on New and Late-Breaking Drug Approvals” at the 2019 ASH Annual Meeting.
 Experts convened to offer clinical and regulatory perspectives on the newly available therapies in two sessions focusing on malignant and classical hematology approvals, featuring FDA representatives offering insight into the drug review process and clinicians with significant experience with these agents discussing treatment challenges.